servalproject/serval-dna/INSTALL.md

     ./configure
     make

-On Solaris, the system ''make'' command may not be GNU Make, and the system ''cc'' command may not be GNU Gcc.
+On Solaris, the system `make` command may not be GNU Make, and the system `cc` command may not be GNU Gcc.
 The following may work:

     autoreconf -f -i
     CC=gcc ./configure